tanderono/jdbc/README.md

 Accaunting programm with java and mysql code (JDBC)

 Important !!!
-I`ts not final version.
+It`s not final version.